Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

-Lastly, when using GenAI for \textit{code review}, respondents (23) predominantly provided the model with the code to be review with some additional context (78\%).
-Beyond this, they included project coding standards (43\%), a description of the intended feature or purpose (35\%), or performance expectations (30\%), security/compliance requirements (22\%), warnings about common pitfalls in the domain or codebase (22\%), the code of related components (17\%), or feedback from previous reviews (17\%).
+Lastly, when using GenAI for \textit{code review}, respondents (23) predominantly provide the model with the code to be reviewed with some additional context (78\%).
+Beyond this, they include project coding standards (43\%), a description of the intended feature or purpose (35\%), or performance expectations (30\%), security/compliance requirements (22\%), warnings about common pitfalls in the domain or codebase (22\%), the code of related components (17\%), or feedback from previous reviews (17\%).